10 Project Management Goals to Improve Performance

-Writing and setting up goals is an indispensable part of project planning.
+Writing and setting up goals is an indispensable parts of project planning.
 Effective project managers understand the importance of setting the right goals for the overall project strategy.
-Project management strategies provide a clear plan for better teamwork and help teams address project challenges, keep track of what’s going on to reach their goals.
+Project management strategies provide a clear plan for better teamwork and help teams address project challenges, and keep track of what’s going on to reach their goals.

 Before you start working on your goals, you first need to make sure that you formulate them smartly.
 SMART goals are a goal-setting method that stands for Specific, Measurable, Achievable, Relevant, and Time-Bound.

 Specific – Make sure your goals are clearly defined: Increase organic traffic by 30%.

 Measurable – Make sure your goals are trackable: Revamp old blogs and add 30 new backlinks to increase SEO visibility.

 Achievable –Make sure your goals are attainable: Get the right team members to help make this happen on board.

 Relevant – Make sure your goals are realistic: Analyze whether you can achieve that increase in the defined timeframe.